TEAMLIGHTSABERS/FRC_2022-2023/README.md

 First of all, I'm assuming that you are reading this README.md file from the "main" branch on the LIGHTSABERS Web-based GetHub site (i.e. the remote Github repositiory).
 This repository should not be cloned from the "main" branch.
 The first thing to do is to create a new branch by clicking on the "branch" icon at the top of this repository.
 ![image](https://user-images.githubusercontent.com/54441806/205994006-44c873f8-bac8-4605-8b4d-bd86b5a21ced.png)
 This will bring up a "branch" page, and on the right side of this page is a green button called "New Branch".
-Click on "New Branch" button, type "{yourname}Dev" in the Branch Name, make sure that the source is set to the "main" branch, and then click "Create Branch".
+Click on the "New Branch" button, type "{yourname}Dev" in the Branch Name, make sure that the source is set to the "main" branch, and then click "Create Branch".
 ![image](https://user-images.githubusercontent.com/54441806/205996651-fa7224c6-71c3-4abe-b60e-2d3e37ea0f4c.png)
 The resulting "Overview" page will then show that there is an Active branch called "{yourname}Dev".
 You can click on the "{yourname}Dev" branch and you will see that it has the same files as were in the "main" branch.
 ![image](https://user-images.githubusercontent.com/54441806/205998157-9fa5980c-fed6-4cf2-befc-6f007a0b72eb.png)